galaxycard/react-native-jsi-contacts/README.md

 ### iOS

 1. Run `RCT_NEW_ARCH_ENABLED=1 pod install` in `example/ios` folder
-2. You can run `xed ios` to open to workspace, and on the left side-bar navigate to `Pods -> Development Pods -> react-native-turbo-starter -> ios -> TurboStarter.mm` and next to the `@implementation` XCode will offer to complete the missing protocol for you
+2. You can run `xed ios` to open to workspace, and on the left side-bar navigate to `Pods -> Development Pods -> react-native-turbo-galaxycard-utils -> ios -> TurboStarter.mm` and next to the `@implementation` XCode will offer to complete the missing protocol for you
 3. Alternatively, you can open `TurboStarter.mm` and implement the new function by yourself.
 4. We're done!
 You can find the generated code in this path: `example/ios/build/generated/ios/TurboStarter`